WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 }
 ```

-Great! `DeletePageButton` is now fully aware of errors.
+Great! `DeletePageButton` is now fully aware of errors (even if `alert` is not the prettiest way to communicate them).

 Let's see that error message in action.
 We'll trigger an invalid delete and let it fail.
 One way to do it is to set the `id` to `-1`::